rkaiser0324/CakePress/README.md

 ## Usage

-After configuration, your CakePHP app is available at `http://wordpressserver/app/`.
-You can do stuff like this in your CakePHP controller:
+You can access your CakePHP app at `http://wordpressserver/app/`.
+You can then do stuff like this in your CakePHP controller:
 ```php

     function beforeFilter() {